Chardonnay is a green-skinned grape variety used in the production of white wine.

 "Read full article in January/February 2022 issue"

 Dessert wines, sometimes called pudding wines, are sweet wines typically served with dessert.
 There is no simple definition of a dessert wine.
 In the UK, a dessert wine is considered to be any sweet wine drunk with a meal, as opposed to the white fortified wines (fino and amontillado sherry) drunk before the meal and the red fortified wines (port and madeira) drunk after it.
-Thus, most fortified wines are regarded as distinct from dessert wines, but some of the less-strong fortified white wines,
+Thus, most fortified wines are regarded as distinct from dessert wines, but some of the less-strong fortified white wines

 "Read full article in November/December 2021 issue"